Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Introduction

-Adding capillarity to the model, the system is local-in-time well-posed with or without satisfying the Rayleigh-Taylor condition initially \cites{DuchonRobert1984,Chen1993,EscherSimonett1997} in subcritical spaces \cite{HQNguyen2019}.
+Adding capillarity to the model, the system is locally-in-time well-posed with or without satisfying the Rayleigh-Taylor condition initially \cites{DuchonRobert1984,Chen1993,EscherSimonett1997} in subcritical spaces \cite{HQNguyen2019}.
 This is due to the fact that surface tension adds a higher-order nonlinear parabolic term to the system.
 However, initial data with lack of Rayleigh-Taylor condition produce instabilities related with fingering \cites{Otto1997,GHS2007,EscherMatioc2011}.
 Without gravity, there exist close to circle global-in-time solutions \cites{ConstantinPugh1993,Chen1993,Tanveer2011}.
 Gravity unstable solutions can be stabilized globally in time with surface tension for near flat solution \cite{GG-BS2020} and near circle moving bubbles \cites{GG-JPS2023,GG-JPS2024}.
 Nonetheless, initial stable solutions converge to no capillarity solutions as surface tension coefficient goes to zero \cite{Ambrose2014} in subcritical spaces \cite{FlynnNguyen2021}.
+In both cases, gravity stable and unstable solutions, with Lipschitz initial data, gain regularity \cite{Chen2024}.
 Arbitrarily large Lipschitz data with a small critical Sobolev norm have recently been proven to provide global-in-time solutions for stable two-phase cases \cite{Lazar2024}.
 With impermeable boundaries, there have been an intense study of thin-film models and lubrication approximations together with the convergence to the original Muskat solutions \cites{BertozziPugh96,laurencot2017self,CENV2018,BG-B19} even for gravity unstable situations \cite{BocchiGancedo2024}.

 The surface tension case with constant points was first considered for the Muskat problem in \cites{BazaliyFriedman01,BazaliyFriedman02} for scenarios without gravity force.
 The fluid spreads over a flat impermeable fixed boundary, where well-posedness is obtained for initial configurations with no moving contact points.
 Further developments were given in \cites{KnupferMasmoudi2013,KnupferMasmoudi2015} for the same scenario, allowing movement of contact points and having a fixed small contact angle of size $\varepsilon$.
 The authors proved global-in-time well-posedness, obtaining uniform estimates in $\varepsilon$, showing convergence to a family of thin-film approximation equations.